• About

 This calculator might help you determine how long it will take you to recoup the investment.
 After the break-even point, your heat pump will be saving you money on heating and cooling year in and year out.

 We have a ground source heat pump that we installed more than 12 years ago.
 A generous federal rebate (renewed in the Inflation Reduction Act) knocked off a third of the cost, and the significant savings of heating and cooling with this ultra-efficient machine helped us hit our break-even point many years ago.
-Now we just pay waaaaaay less in heating and cooling than everyone else in our neighborhood, freeing up hundreds of dollars per year we can spend on other things.
+Now we just pay waaaaaay less in heating and cooling than everyone else in our neighborhood, freeing up hundreds of dollars every year that we can spend on other things.

 Using similar calculations, our solar panels paid for themselves in under 4 years and now provide free electricity — which helps to power our heat pump!